UBC-CIC/LLM-Course-QA/README.md

 # High Level Architecture
 For an in-depth description of our system architecture see the [High Level Architecture](./docs/HighLevelArchitecture.md)
 # Deployment Guide
+To learn how to deploy the application on AWS, see the [Deployment Guide](./docs/DeploymentGuide.md)
 # User guide
+To learn how to use the application, see the [User Guide](./docs/UserGuide.md)

 # Pricing Estimate